Today, on June 22. 2026, Sir Keir Starmer announced his resignation as leader of the Labour Party and Prime Minister of the United Kingdom.

 Amid renewed focus on public spending with SMEs and new departmental direct SME spending targets, SMEs account for just 17% of GMCA’s procurement spend - around half the Local Government average.

-Even more strikingly, GMCA’s procurement spending with SMEs has fallen in both relative and absolute terms between 2020 and 2025, while SME spend across Local Government as a whole has increased.
+Even more strikingly, GMCA’s procurement spending with SMEs fell in both relative and absolute terms between 2020 and 2025, while SME spend across Local Government as a whole increased.

 GMCA’s strategic role across 10 metropolitan boroughs makes SME procurement more challenging than for smaller local authorities.
 Larger, cross-boundary programmes often require a level of scale and capacity that can favour bigger suppliers.